Mike Oldfield: Other

-Oldfield and his siblings were raised as Catholic, their mother's faith.
-He used drugs in his early life including LSD, which he said affected his mental health.
-In the early 1990s Oldfield set up Tonic, a foundation that sponsored people to receive counselling and therapy.
+He used drugs in his early life, including LSD, which he said affected his mental health.
+In the early 1990s, Oldfield set up Tonic, a foundation that sponsored people to receive counselling and therapy.

-In 1980 Oldfield, a longtime fan of model aircraft, acquired his pilot's licence.
+In 1980, Oldfield, a longtime fan of model aircraft, acquired his pilot's licence.
 He later became a motorcycle enthusiast and has been inspired to write songs from riding them.
-He has owned various models, including a BMW R1200GS, Suzuki GSX-R750, Suzuki GSX-R1000, and a Yamaha R1.
+He has owned various models, including a BMW R1200GS, Suzuki GSX-R750, Suzuki GSX-R1000 and a Yamaha R1.

 Oldfield has lived in Nassau, Bahamas, since 2009 and is a Bahamian citizen.
 He has also lived in Spain, Los Angeles and Monaco.
 In 2012, Oldfield stated that he had decided to leave England after feeling that the country had become a "nanny state" with too much surveillance and state control.
 Oldfield has remarked that while he is close to other celebrity residents in the Bahamas, he chose not to live within a wealthy gated community with staff and described his lifestyle as "austere."

 In 2017, Oldfield expressed support for then US President Donald Trump and said he would have played at Trump's inauguration if he had been invited to do so.
-In the same interview, he also stated that he was in favour of Brexit and supported Britain's withdrawal from the EU.
+In the same interview, he also stated that he was in favour of Brexit.